 Don't confuse this with "low-ball".
 Seven card stud, lowest hole card is wild for each player.
 Player can pay 5 B.U. to have last card face up.

-Like Low Hole, except each up card is dealt face down and each player chooses which one to have turned face up.
+Like Low Hole, except each up card is dealt face down and each player chooses which one to have turned face up at each point where there would have been an up card.
 Everyone decides before anybody shows.